History of Sega: Service Games and Nihon Goraku Bussan

-Jewish-American businessman Irving Bromberg had been a major player in coin-op distribution since establishing the Irving Bromberg Company in New York in 1931.
-His son Marty, who changed his last name to Bromley, joined the business after graduating high school.
+The businessman Irving Bromberg had been a major player in coin-op distribution since establishing the Irving Bromberg Company in New York in 1931.
+His son Martin Bromley joined the business after graduating high school.
 They saw that the onset of World War II, and the consequent increase in the number of military personnel, would mean there would be demand for something for those stationed at military bases to do in their leisure time.
 In 1940, Bromberg, Bromley, and family friend James Humpert formed Standard Games in Honolulu, Hawaii, to provide coin-operated amusement machines to military bases.
 In May 1945, Bromberg, Bromley, and Humpert established a second Hawaiian coin-op distributor called "California Games", and they subsequently dissolved Standard Games that August.
 California Games was likewise terminated the next year, after which the trio established "Service Games" to replace it on September 1, 1946.
 At the time, the United States Army ceased operating slot machines and sold its inventory to Bromley.
 Service Games then restored the machines and sold them.
 In 1951 the Transportation of Gambling Devices Act outlawed slot machines in US territories, so Bromley sent two of his employees, Richard Stewart and Ray LeMaire, to Tokyo in Japan, in 1952 to establish a new distributor.
 Initially operating under a few different names such as "LeMaire and Stewart", the company provided coin-operated slot machines to U.S. bases in Japan and changed its name to "Service Games of Japan" by 1953.

 A year later, all five men established "Service Games Panama" to control its various entities.
 The company expanded over the next seven years to include distribution in South Korea, the Philippines, and South Vietnam.
 Service Games Panama was equally owned by all five men, and purchased coin-operated machines from Chicago-based Gottlieb and Bally Manufacturing for distribution.
 The name "Sega", an abbreviation of "Service Games", was first used in 1954 on the Diamond Star Machine, a slot machine.
 During 1954 Humpert sold his interest in Service Games back to Bromley and Bromberg at a price of US$50,000 each.
 Stewart and LeMaire later purchased shares from Bromley and Bromberg, resulting in an equal split among the four men for ownership of the company.
 Over the next seven years, Service Games continued to grow.